Calligraphy advice for beginners. These are the 5 things I’d love to know before I started learning calligraphy.

 - Practice Calligraphy Drills.
-Calligraphy drills are a MOST!
-Drills will give you the foundation you need to do calligraphy.
+Calligraphy drills are MOST!
+Those basic exercises will give you the foundation you need to do calligraphy.

 Learning calligraphy is acquiring a new skill.
 Like any other skill, you need to learn the basics, the drills, and the foundation that makes up the bigger picture.
 It’s like wanting to be Michael Jordan without even knowing how to dribble the basketball.
 You wouldn’t say oh let me buy a ball, and I’ll start playing like Michael!
 Right?
 Then don’t do the same with calligraphy.

-Here is an easier example: do you remember when you were learning to write?
+Here is a more straightforward example: do you remember when you were learning to write?
 You didn’t just grab a pen and started writing words.
 You first learned how to hold the pen.
 Then you did a TON of exercises to get your hand used to the shapes of the letters.
 And then you began to do letters, words, and even sentences.
 Learning calligraphy is the same.

 2. You need to get the right tools.

 As I mentioned before, you don’t need ALL the tools.
-You just need the right ones to start.
+You need the right ones to start.
 You already know that to start learning calligraphy all you need is pen and paper.
 Once you know the basics, it’s essential that you get the right calligraphy tools and lettering supplies.
-In here, I tell you the supplies you need to start.

 All pen holders, brush pens, nibs, and inks are not the same.
 Each serves a specific purpose.
 You will save yourself a lot of frustration, time, and money by getting the right tools.
 I’m not going to lie, having ALL the calligraphy supplies is highly satisfying, you don’t need them all, just the right ones, especially to start learning calligraphy.
 Once you’ve learned to use and master the ones you already have, by all means, get more.
 Fair warning!
 The truth is, getting new supplies can be HIGHLY addictive.
 At least for me, there is something so satisfying about opening a new package of new lettering supplies.
 Ahh!